 The COHORT Academy Programme (2017-2020) provides funding for new kinds of researcher-driven projects that have both concrete short-term goals for research integration and longer-term goals that require commitment on the part of the host organisation and that will facilitate the continuity of integration.
-You can read more on website of the COHORT Programme.

 The Seminar will be held in English and is open to anyone interested in the subject.

 The Youtube stream of the Seminar will be embedded on this event site.

 Participants can place their questions through this Padlet link.

 12.00 Opening words (Mika Rämet, chair of the COHORT steering group)

 12.10 Keynote 1 - Juni Palmgren, Dept of Medical Epidemiology and Biostatistics at Karolinska Institutet: On Health Data Research and Infrastructure

 12.40 Andre Sourander, University of Turku: Finnish Psychiatric Birth Cohort Consortium (PSYCOHORTS)